univention/office365/doc/README-code.md

 # Design Principles

-The code for this connector is organized into a module called office365 inside the main univention python module.
+The code for this connector is organized into a module called `office365` inside the main `univention` Python module.
 All the code and classes have being designed trying to clearly separate the functionality of code related with UCS and UDM and on the other hand the functionality related with the connection to the Microsoft Graph API.